Best Pass for London: Guide to Choosing (2026)

 Of course, I will highlight any differences between the two when necessary.

-Who is the London Pass suitable for?
-The unique benefits
+Who is this pass suitable for?
+Unique benefits

 The London Pass is London's richest tourist card, with more than 100 attractions and total flexibility that allows you to decide on the spot what to visit, embracing every tourist aspect of the city.